IgE-mediated Food Allergies: Danielle's Story

 The family even bought a recreational vehicle (RV) for summer vacations so they could bring an allergen-free kitchen with them.

-When Danielle was 4 years old, she began oral food challenges with Terri F. Brown-Whitehorn, MD, an attending physician in CHOP's Food Allergy Center and Division of Allergy.
+When Danielle was 4 years old, she began oral food challenges with Terri F. Brown-Whitehorn, MD, an attending physician in CHOP's Food Allergy Center and Division of Allergy and Immunology.

 Previous blood- and skin-based allergy tests had identified which foods Danielle was allergic to, but since some children outgrow their food allergies before testing turns negative, Dr. Brown-Whitehorn recommended that the preschooler undergo food challenges.
 Unfortunately, Danielle had allergic reactions during food challenge testing for milk, eggs and peanuts.